tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 **Stable APIs are here to stay.**

-A lot has changed in the past month for the better from our docs design to our API's in a few packages.
+A lot has changed in the past month (for the better!) from our docs design to our APIs.
 As scary as this sounds, it brings us into a new era for our users and company in general.
 As some of you may know, we recently celebrated PS-Refresh day which was another awesome experience that will help drive us into 2023.

 In honor of PS-Refresh, we felt that our suite was in a good enough spot to mature it into the next phase of it's life span bringing a shared API design that spans across all of our packages.